 First off, finding the right pillow can take time and you may need to invest a little in several different pillows.
 How much is up to your commitment to a perfect night’s sleep and how important it is for your neck to feel good in the morning.

 The most important factor to consider is that you need to keep your head and neck is a neutral position relative to the shoulders.
 If your head is closer to one should over the other or flexed forward or extended back, you are no longer in a neutral position.
-This can put a strain on the joints of the neck and cause shortening of one side of the neck muscles and conversely lengthening of the other side.
+This can put a strain on the joints of the neck and cause shortening of one side of the neck muscle while conversely lengthening of the other side.
 Because we spend so much of our lives sleeping, it is vital that you keep your neck and head in a position that puts little stress on all of the structures.

 For side sleepers the biggest issue typically is finding a pillow thick enough to take up the space between the shoulders and the head.
 This is especially hard if you have broad shoulders.
 A firmer pillow is usually your best bet because it will hold its shape all night.
 Down pillows tend to be fine for the first few hours then compress during the night.
 I, personally, sleep on a water based pillow that holds it shape really well but is soft enough to be comfortable.
 It has over a gallon of water in it so it weighs a ton which makes it hard to change the pillow case, but what do you do?

 Back sleepers typically need a fairly thin pillow or no pillow at all depending on the curvature of the upper back.
 The shape of your neck will largely determine the style of pillow.
 If you have a good curvature (which is ideal), a pillow that helps maintain the arch can be great.
 If your neck is unfortunately straight or reversed, then that style of pillow might be very uncomfortable.
 Some say that using a pillow as a neck orthotic to restore the ideal curvature is a good idea.
 I could definitely make that argument but sacrificing sleep might not be worth it.